 Kidney stones can pass on their own without medical help.
 However, cocaine use might be causing other damage to the kidneys.
 So if you experience kidney stones while using cocaine it is important to seek medical help.

-If you or someone you know needs treatment for cocaine addiction, The Recovery Village can help.
+If you or someone you know needs treatment for cocaine addiction, we can help.
 With facilities located across the country, The Recovery Village offers comprehensive treatment programming tailored to each patient’s unique needs.
-To take the first step toward recovery, call The Recovery Village today.
+To take the first step toward recovery, give us a call or contact us online.

 Goel, N. “Cocaine and Kidney Injury: A Kaleidoscope of Pathology.”
 Clinical Kidney Journal, 2014.
 Accessed May 13, 2019.